 Currently, 38 states do not have anatomical boards, as listed in the Anatomical Boards in the United States chart, and rely on guidance from their state-specific versions of UAGA.
-In these states, medical schools often set policies and standards for their own willed body programs (WBPs) in the absence of a state board, and set standards for any school or private company they provide donations to.
-Medical schools in some larger states have formed formal and informal consortia to help facilitate distribution of whole body donations and anatomical specimens.
-In the 12 states that have boards, including Texas, the degree of regulation and actual oversight - including regular inspections or audit requirements - varies, with boards sometimes simply providing a tracking system for a donor's body and anatomical specimens.
+In these states, medical schools often set policies and standards for their own willed body programs (WBPs) in the absence of a state board, of regulation and actual oversight - including regular inspections or audit requirements - varies, with boards sometimes simply providing a tracking system for a donor's body and anatomical specimens.
 A very small number of states do not have a medical school, reducing the need for an anatomical board.